This content was published in the period between 21 January 2019 and 8 July 2021

 The North Atlantic Treaty Organisation (NATO)

+Sweden and Finland simultaneously handed in their official letters of application to join NATO on 18 May 2022.
 The partnership with NATO is an important part of Swedish security and defence policy.
 This partnership is key to the development of the capabilities of the Swedish Armed Forces, both for national defence and conducting operations in our neighbourhood and beyond.
 Swedish participation in NATO exercises sends a signal that Sweden takes responsibility for security in our neighbourhood and also contributes to increasing Swedish Armed Forces capabilities and opportunities to cooperate with others.
 Sweden’s status as an Enhanced Opportunities Partner (EOP) creates the opportunity for a customised partnership based on Sweden’s and NATO’s shared interests.

 The website of NATO